-A player commits one or more of the following errors involving deck contents or registration:
+A player commits one or more of the following errors involving his or her deck, decklist, or sideboard:

-- The deck or decklist contains an illegal number of cards for the format. - The deck or decklist contains one or more cards that are illegal for the format. - A card listed on a decklist is not identified by its full name, and could be interpreted as more than one card.
-Truncated names of storyline characters (legendary permanents and Planeswalkers) are acceptable as long as they are the only representation of that character in the format and are treated as referring to that card, even if other cards begin with the same name. - The contents of the presented deck and sideboard do not match the decklist registered.
+- The deck, decklist, or sideboard contains an illegal number of cards for the format. - The deck, decklist, or sideboard contains one or more cards that are illegal for the format. - A card listed on a decklist is not identified by its full name and could be interpreted as one of multiple cards.
+Truncated names of storyline characters (legendary permanents and planeswalkers) are acceptable as long as they are the only representation of that character in the format and are treated as referring to that card, even if other cards begin with the same name. - The contents of the presented deck and sideboard do not match the decklist registered.